davidOplatka/csm148-project/Appendix.md

 Thus, this method was not helpful in predicting the `Exam_Score` from our features.
 Even though we saw some separation across a few of our variables, this can also be captured by the distribution of the variable values themselves as inputs to a model.

-Ultimately, PCA was more useful for our projet because it demonstrated that we could reduce the number of numeric variables in our regression model from 6 to 1.
+Ultimately, PCA was more useful for our projet because it demonstrated that most, if not all, of our numeric features were contributing significant variance to the overall data.
-WE MAY USE PCA IN OUR FINAL MODEL, SO NOTE THAT HERE IF APPROPRIATE.
+This told us that our final model would likely include most of these variables (in the end, 5 out of 6 numeric variables were included in our final model).

 ## Neural Network